pgaijin66/mayhem/Readme.md

 ### Integration with CI/CD

-Mayhem can be integrated into your continuous integration pipeline to automatically test resilience:
+phailure can be integrated into your continuous integration pipeline to automatically test resilience:

 TODO